 Speech Recognition: Companies that process sound clips of human speech, identify the exact words, and derive meaning from them.
 Examples include software that detects voice commands and translates them into actionable data.

-Speech to Speech Translation: Software which recognizes and translates human speech in one language into another language automatically and instantly.
+Speech to Speech Translation: Companies that recognize and translate human speech in one language into another language automatically and instantly.
 Examples include software that translates video chats and webinars into multiple languages automatically and in real-time.

 Video Automatic Content Recognition: Software that compares a sampling of video content with a source content file to identify the content through its unique characteristics.
 Examples include software that detects copyrighted material in user-uploaded videos by comparing them against copyrighted material.

 Virtual Assistants: Software agents that perform everyday tasks and services for an individual based on feedback and commands.
-Examples include customer service agents on websites and personal assistant apps that help one with managing calendar events.
+Examples include customer service agents on websites and personal assistant apps that help one with managing calendar events, etc.

-We are currently tracking 1,731 Artificial Intelligence (AI) companies in 13 categories across 69 countries, with a total of $13 Billion in funding.
+We are currently tracking 1,888 AI companies in 13 categories across 70 countries, with a total of $19 Billion in funding.
 Click here to learn more about the full Artificial Intelligence market report.